 But occasionally striking verifications of messages are sent in.
 There are persons who recognize as characteristic and true, messages of Jacob Jones, or of Priscilla Whitcomb, and who write to express their satisfaction.
-It would be a liberal admission to say that perhaps five per cent. of the messages have their genuineness corroborated in this way; and in granting this we are willing to rule out the hypothesis of imposture and tion of all.
+It would be a liberal admission to say that perhaps five per cent. of the messages have their genuineness corroborated in this way; and in granting this we are willing to rule out the hypothesis of imposture and self-delusion as an explanation of all.